-Envisioned at the crossroads of modern music, experimental media and environmental crime, my new composition Aberfan incorporates excerpts from a folk song my mother wrote following the 1966 disaster, as well as hymns — one the children would have sung at morning assembly that day and another sung at the mass funeral less than one week later.
-Music will be presented in live performance, immersive installation and exhibition with black & white photographs — such as the one above — taken by Life photojournalist IC Rapoport, who went to Aberfan to “photograph the psychic mess”.
+My composition Aberfan incorporates elements from a folk song my Mom wrote following the 1966 disaster that I heard growing up, and hymns — one the children would have sung at morning assembly that day and another sung at the mass funeral less than one week later.
+Music will be presented with black & white photographs — taken by Life photojournalist IC Rapoport, who went to Aberfan to “photograph the psychic mess” and and BBC Wales archive footage from the rescue effort.

 MUSIC SAMPLES of work in progress